TheVeryStarlk/Classimatic/README.md

 > ⚠️ I have not tested if the Linux and macOS binaries work.

 ## Usage
+Head to the [releases](https://github.com/TheVeryStarlk/Classimatic/releases/tag/first) section and download the binaries for your OS.
 Run `Classimatic`'s executable and provide it with the file path as an argument `Classimatic --path world.schematic`.